German occupation of the Channel Islands: Evacuation

 The realisation of the necessity of civilian evacuation from the Channel Islands came very late.
-With no planning and secrecy being maintained, communications between the island governments and the UK took place in an atmosphere of confusion and misinterpretation.
-Opinion was divided and chaos ensued with different policies adopted by the different islands.
-The British government concluded its best policy was to make available as many ships as possible so that islanders had the option to leave if they wanted to.
+With no planning, and with secrecy maintained, communications between the same island governments and the UK took place amid confusion and misinterpretation.
+Opinion was divided and chaos ensued as the islands adopted differing policies.
+The British government decided to make as many ships as possible available so that islanders who wanted to leave had the option.

-The authorities in Alderney, having no direct communication with the UK, recommended that all islanders evacuate, and all but a handful did so.
-The Dame of Sark, Sibyl Hathaway, encouraged everyone to stay.
-Guernsey evacuated 80% of children of school age, giving the parents the option of keeping their children with them, or evacuating them with their school.
-By 21 June it became apparent to the government of Guernsey that it would be impossible to evacuate everyone who wanted to leave and priority would have to be given to special categories in the time remaining.
-The message in Guernsey was changed to an anti-evacuation one; in total, 5,000 school children and 12,000 adults out of 42,000 were evacuated.
-In Jersey, where children were on holiday to help with the potato crop, 23,000 civilians registered to leave; however the majority of islanders, following the consistent advice of the island government, then chose to stay with only 6,600 out of 50,000 leaving on the evacuation ships.
-Nearby Cherbourg was already occupied by German forces before official evacuation boats started leaving on 20 June; the last official one left on 23 June, though mail boats and cargo ships continued to call at the islands until 28 June.
+Authorities in Alderney had no direct communication with the UK and recommended that all islanders evacuate.
+All but a handful did so.
+The Dame of Sark Sibyl Hathaway encouraged everyone to stay.
+Guernsey evacuated 80% of school-age children, giving the parents the option to either keep their children with them, or evacuate them with their school.
+By 21 June it became apparent to the government of Guernsey that it would be impossible to evacuate everyone who wanted to leave and priority would have to be given to special categories for the time remaining.
+The messaging in Guernsey became anti-evacuation; in total 5,000 schoolchildren and 12,000 adults out of a population of 42,000 were evacuated.
+In Jersey, where children were on holiday to help with the potato crop, 23,000 civilians registered to leave, but the majority of the islanders, following the consistent advice of the island government, chose to stay, with only 6,600 of 50,000 leaving.
+Nearby Cherbourg was already occupied by German forces before official evacuation boats started leaving on 20 June; the last official one left on 23 June, although mail boats and cargo ships continued to call at the islands until 28 June.

 Most evacuated children were separated from their parents.
-Some evacuated children were assisted financially by the "Foster Parent Plan for Children Affected by War" where each child was sponsored by a wealthy American.
-One girl, Paulette, was sponsored by first lady Eleanor Roosevelt.
+Some were assisted financially by the "Foster Parent Plan for Children Affected by War", under which each child was sponsored by a wealthy American.
+First Lady Eleanor Roosevelt sponsored a girl named Paulette.

 Emergency government

-The Home Office instructed the lieutenant governors that in the eventuality of the recall of the representatives of the Crown, the bailiffs should take over their responsibilities and that the bailiffs and Crown Officers should remain at their posts.
-The Lieutenant Governor of Jersey discussed with the Bailiff of Jersey the matter of being required to carry on administration under German orders.
-The bailiff considered that this would be contrary to his oath of allegiance, but he was instructed otherwise.
+The Home Office instructed the lieutenant governors that in the event of the recall of the representatives of the Crown, the bailiffs should take over their responsibilities and that the bailiffs and Crown Officers should remain at their posts.
+The Lieutenant Governor of Jersey discussed with the Bailiff of Jersey a requirement to carry on administration under German orders.
+The bailiff felt this was contrary to his oath of allegiance, but was instructed otherwise.